chi-rb/chi-authorization/README.md

 end
 ```

-If you don't want an exception to be raised use can? and cannot? helpers:
+If you don't wish an exception to be raised, you may use the can? and cannot? helpers:
 ```ruby
 class UsersController < ApplicationController def edit